.st1{display:none}BioTechnology

 Ethical Issues in the Biotechnology Sector

-Concerns over the use of genetically modified organisms (GMOs) in agriculture have been expressed regarding the effects on biodiversity and the social and economic fallout from patenting genetically modified seeds.
-The dominance of seed patents by a few powerful biotechnology corporations, according to critics, may result in higher farming expenses and less access to seeds, especially for those living in poor nations.
+Critics worry about the impact of genetically modified organisms (GMOs) on biodiversity (including pests, diseases and weeds) and the social and economic effects of the patenting and use of genetically modified seeds.
+Critics say the grip of just a few powerful biotechnology companies on patenting of seeds can mean higher farming costs and less access to seeds, especially for poor people in developing countries.